Best Wireless Home Security Systems of 2024

 Vivint’s Monitoring

-I should also point out that Vivint offers continuous video recording via its latest generation of cameras.
+We should also point out that Vivint offers continuous video recording via its latest generation of cameras.
 Those cameras can store up to 10 days of rolling videos locally with or without Wi-Fi, which can be crucial if you can’t trust your Wi-Fi’s reliability.
-ADT also offers continuous video recording now, but at an added cost per month.
-With Vivint, that feature is included in your equipment purchase.
+With ADT, continuous recording requires an additional $7 per month, and the recordings go to the cloud.
+At least with Vivint, the cameras can record without Wi-Fi and without increasing your monthly fee.

 >> Read More: Vivint Sales and Deals